jmcruz1983/RectSky/README.md

 ### NOTES:
 * The application is a GUI-based consisting of a plot area, a text input and action buttons.
 * Please have a look to the video MP4 video that comes with the code where usage is explained visually.
+* The application plots vertica skyline in BLUE doted lines and the horizontal skyline in RED doted lines.
 * Hovering over the plot the coordinates are displayed helping to verify the skyline.

 ### HOW TO USE IT: